okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/aspnet/pwdoptionalusecase.md

 >
-> To learn about a sign-in use case where the password is optional, see the [Sign in with email only](/docs/guides/pwd-optional-sign-in-email/aspnet/main/) guide.
+> See the [Sign in with email only](/docs/guides/pwd-optional-sign-in-email/aspnet/main/) guide for a sign-in use case where the password is optional.